ibm-cloud-docs/monitoring/iam_work.md

 {:download: .download}

-# Managing user access with IAM
+# Working with IAM policies and access groups
 {: #iam_work}

 {{site.data.keyword.iamlong}} (IAM) enables you to securely authenticate users and control access to all cloud resources consistently in the {{site.data.keyword.Bluemix_notm}}.